-When you choose your subspecialty, you set the course for the rest of your career.
+When you choose among the many anesthesiology subspecialties, you set the course for the rest of your career.
 While the average anesthesiologist salary is high across the board, income potential, workload, and career risk can differ from each subspecialty.

 Physicians who want to take the reins of their careers and forge their own paths forward need to understand how their chosen subspecialty may impact their income, allowing them to make informed and strategic decisions that will have positive effects on both professional and personal well-being.